-2.2.1.9 Funeral Leave
+2.2.2.8 Funeral Leave

-If a faculty member has a death in his or her immediate family (husband, wife, child, mother, father, brother, sister, grandparent, mother-in-law, and father-in-law), then the faculty member may request and be granted a paid leave of absence for up to three days.
+If a faculty member has a death in the immediate family (husband, wife, child, mother, father, brother, sister, grandparent, mother-in-law, and father-in-law), then the faculty member may request and be granted a paid leave of absence for up to three days.
 If the faculty member must travel out of state to attend the funeral, up to five days may be granted.
 If the request is granted, the faculty member shall arrange a satisfactory plan for carrying on work during the absence.

-2.2.1.10 Military Leave
+2.2.2.9 Military Leave

-ORU provides military leave of absence for participating in the Reserves and National Guard duty, active duty, and initial active duty for training (special training required for membership in the Reserves and National Guard).
+The University provides military leave of absence for participating in the Reserves and National Guard duty, active duty, and initial active duty for training (special training required for membership in the Reserves and National Guard).
 Additional details are available in the ORU Employee Handbook.

-2.2.1.11 Political Leave
+2.2.2.10 Political Leave

 A leave of absence for no more than one year may be deemed advisable by the University administration for any faculty member who wishes to engage in direct political activity involving a substantial amount of time (e.g., holding or running for political office).
 A leave of absence for more than one month automatically disqualifies the faculty member from benefits.
-Reinstatement to active employment status with ORU upon conclusion of the leave is not guaranteed.
-If the political activity lasts for more than one year, the faculty member may be requested to resign from his or her position.
+Reinstatement to active employment status with the University upon conclusion of the leave is not guaranteed.
+If the political activity lasts for more than one year, the faculty member may be requested to resign.
 More information is in the section titled "Political Campaign-Related Activities" later in this chapter.

-2.2.1.12 Jury Duty
+2.2.2.11 Jury Duty

-It is the civic responsibility of all ORU employees to serve as jurors when called.
+It is the civic responsibility of all University employees to serve as jurors when called.
 Faculty members who are summoned for jury duty must notify their chairs or college deans immediately.
-Jobs that are exceptionally vital to ORU's operation may require that the chair or college dean request for the faculty member to be excused from jury duty.
+Jobs that are exceptionally vital to the University's operation may require that the chair or college dean request for the faculty member to be excused from jury duty.
 However, there is no guarantee that the request will be granted.
 Additional details are available in the ORU Employee Handbook.

-2.2.1.13 Voting Time
+2.2.2.12 Voting Time